Enjoying New York City on a Budget

 Exceptions to street pattern

-New York streets are a bit like the English language.
+New York streets work a bit like the English language.
 There are always exceptions, such as

 - Fifty-ninth Street becomes Central Park South as it follows the southern boundary of Central Park, an elegant location.